-The card offers other great benefits as well, including IHG Rewards Club Platinum status for as long as you have the card, plus a 10% refund on redeemed points, for a total refund of up to 100,000 points each year.
+The card offers other great benefits as well, including IHG Rewards Club Platinum status for as long as you have the card, a fourth night free on award redemptions, a Global Entry or TSA Pre-Check credit, and more.

-When do you get your first IHG Card anniversary free night certificate?
+When do you get your first IHG Card anniversary free night?

-This is an anniversary free night certificate, so you get your first free night certificate about 12 months after you’ve opened your card.
-That’s all the more reason to get the card as soon as possible, so that you’ll also get your first certificate as soon as possible.
+The IHG Premier Card offers an anniversary free night certificate, so you get your first free night certificate about 12 months after you’ve opened your card.
+You don’t get one of these certificates during your first cardmember year.
+That’s all the more reason to get the card as soon as possible, so that you’ll also get your first certificate sooner rather than later.

-How long is the IHG Card anniversary free night certificate valid?
+How long is the IHG Card anniversary free night valid?

-Are there blackout dates for the IHG Card anniversary free night certificate?
+Are there blackout dates for the IHG Card anniversary free night award?

-IHG Rewards Club advertises “no blackout dates,” though this is different than the “no blackout dates” policies from Hyatt and Starwood.
+IHG Rewards Club advertises “no blackout dates,” though this is different than the “no blackout dates” policies from Hilton Honors and World of Hyatt.
 Let me explain:

-- With Hyatt and Starwood you can redeem points for a stay as long as a standard room is available for sale
+- With Hilton Honors and World of Hyatt you can redeem points for a stay as long as a standard room is available for sale

-- Meanwhile with IHG Rewards Club, they allocate a certain amount of inventory to points bookings, so there will be some availability every night, but not every standard room is available on points
+- Meanwhile with IHG Rewards Club, the program allocates a certain amount of inventory to points bookings, so there will be some availability every night, but not every standard room is available using points or free night certificates

 If planning in advance this shouldn’t be an issue, with very few exceptions.

-How do I redeem my IHG Card anniversary free night certificate?
+How do you redeem the IHG Card free night certificate?

-On your card’s anniversary the free night certificate will automatically be deposited into your IHG Rewards Club account.
+On the IHG Premier Card‘s anniversary, the free night certificate will automatically be deposited into your IHG Rewards Club account.

-That will bring you to the Chase Anniversary Free Night certificate, including the link to click in order to complete your booking.
+If you click on the section that shows your free night certificates, you’ll be brought to a page all about your Chase Anniversary Free Night certificates, including a link to click in order to complete your booking.

-You’ll then be brought to the main IHG booking page, where you’ll see the “Chase Anniversary Free Night” listed as one of the options.
+You’ll then be brought to the main IHG booking page, where you’ll see the “Chase Anniversary Free Night” listed as one of the rate preferences.